Lessons from Record Store Day or Considering a Day for Bookstores

 Real music lovers, audiophiles and anyone passionate about music, have long known the fact that vinyl recordings are superior in tonal quality to CDs or mp3 files, which use compression to digitize the sound.
 Compression lops off the highs and lows, reduces depth and equalizes tones resulting in a bland duller sound quality.
 The beauty of liner notes, gatefold designs and the artwork that comes with a 12″ format is also unsurpassed by the weaker CD or MP3 formats.
 The advantage to the compressed formats (as with pdf files for books) are cheapness and portability.
 “In 2008 more people purchased vinyl records then in the past 20 years” and the numbers are increasing every year. [source: The Vinyl Revival and the Resurrection of Sound] All praises to the indie record shop.
 They’ve amassed a giant grass roots effort, that is well organized and working on a large scale.
 RSD is also an essential tool in the fight against online shopping.
 A new generation has now discovered the pleasures of warm acoustic listening.
 Long may vinyl spin!

-Book Crossing is another recent effort at random book giving that tracks each book with a code, you can then follow online where your book has travelled to, and see what comments a reader has left.
+Book Crossing is a recent effort at random book giving that tracks each book with a code, you can then follow online to find where your book has travelled to, and see what comments a reader has left.
 It’s like a public lending library for vacationers, similar to the anarchistic Little Free Library system.
 These are all great ideas and serve to get a limited number of books into the hands of people that might have a hard time finding books.
 What might be useful, or added to all these systems of free giving is the foundation of a Bookstore day, a celebration of book culture tailored to and targeted for readers of all ages and especially to book collectors -a day that could only happen if a number of bookstores desire and act on it, just as the record stores did.
-Tying the day to romance and gift-giving as its done in Barcelona will only add to the day’s mystique and popularity.
+Tying the day to romance and gift-giving as it’s done in Barcelona on St. Jordi day could add to the day’s mystique and popularity.

 Crowded book browsers and book stalls in Barcelona on April 23rd: St. Jordi Day in Spain